Updated: Feb 4

 When did you first catch the acting bug?
 Did you always know you wanted to be an actor?

-I believe that it was meant to be from an early age.
+I believed that it was meant to be from an early age.
 I recall a conversation I had with a family member when I was about 5 years old.
 We were sitting at the breakfast table and my aunt asked me, "Alain, what do you want be when you grow up?", I emphatically responded, "One of those people that pretend to be other people in movies?", she then rhetorically asked, "You mean an 'actor'?", me, "Yes, an actor!".
 Now that I think about it, it was probably the first time I consciously thought about the word 'actor'.
 Circa the same time period of my life, I would dress up as some of my favorite tv and film characters to play pretend around the house with the other neighborhood kids.
 Probably the best acting work I've done (laugh)!

 After that "aha" moment, I took a couple of fundamental classes at a boutique studio in NOHO, but still didn't dive in completely.
 From then (2010), until 2017 I made the changes I needed to make in my life to finally be able to pursue it professionally.
-Where it all truly began was in 2017, when I decided to apply for the 2 year acting conservatory at The American Academy of Dramatic in Los Angeles (class of 2019).
+Where it all truly began was in 2017, when I decided to apply for the 2 year acting conservatory at The American Academy of Dramatic Arts in Los Angeles (class of 2019).

 As an actor, how are you adjusting to quarantine?

 I have been fortunate to audition quite often during the quarantine.
 As a matter of fact, I have an audition for an indie film (horror genre) this week.
 I'd say on average, I audition about 2 or 3 times a month.
 But it's a result of dozens of submissions and being persistent in seeking out opportunities.
 Mostly self submissions on Actors Access and digging through the web for casting opportunities.
-In addition, I booked a couple small gigs, which were my first paying jobs as an actor.
-And they led to some good networking opportunities.
+In addition, I booked a couple of small gigs which were my first paying jobs as an actor. and they led to some good networking opportunities.

 Overall I am proud of what I have done during this crazy time.
 I've surely but slowly made the transition from being a student of acting to a professional actor.
 In addition, I've stayed sharp, improved my craft and met some other ambitious artists.
 My network incrementally grew over the last 7 months, which to me is a sign of progress.
 Your network is your net worth, as folks in business say.